Looking for a new challenge now that you've retired from the corporate world? Why not start your own business?

 Garlo says it's also important to consider your potential business customers, and if they can afford to pay you.
 "This will determine whether what you provide becomes a hobby or charitable endeavor, or is an actual business," she said.
-[New Business Idea?
-How to Test Before Launching]

-Start a mastermind group
+Start a "mastermind group"

 Have you left a successful career after establishing a large network of valuable and experienced business contacts?
 If so, the main ingredients of your new business idea may be as close as your address book.